Adoption fraud

 Adoption fraud, also known as illegal adoption, can be defined as when a person or institution tries to adopt a child illegally or to give up a child for adoption illegally.
 Common ways in which this can be done include dishonesty and bribes.

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all US child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child they adopt out rewards such organizations with seizing children from and thwarting reunification efforts with the children's parents, constituting a rarely-reported and rarely-prosecuted form of adoption fraud.

 Prevalence and statistics

 Accurate statistics on adoption fraud are limited.
 However, according to government statistics, "603 adoptions were recorded by Greece's courts in 2005, an increase of 20 percent over the previous year.
 But fewer than 60 of these adoptions were carried out through state channels", meaning that in some regions of the world up to 90% of adoptions may be illegal.

 Prevention and variants

 Genetics and other forms of identification may help in convicting and catching those who commit adoption fraud.
 This technology also has the potential to block potential criminals from committing this crime beforehand.

 Consequences

 In addition to being a crime that is a felony in many criminal jurisdictions (including the United States), international adoption fraud is also an international crime.
 Perpetrators of this felony may face imprisonment and fines if they are convicted.